 In our review, we thought the mountain bike-specific design of the POC Ora Clarity deserved a full five stars.

 Scott has been making goggles, whether it's for snow sports, motorsports, or bike sports, for nearly half a century.
 This experience shows with its latest Prospect goggles.
 First and foremost, they are huge, measuring 50mm taller than their predecessor, the Hustle.

 The strap comes lined with silicon, and the articulating outriggers should make them compatible with just about any helmet out there, both full- and open-face.
 Scott has also opted for a wide nose bridge with generous padding which makes for a comfortable fit for noses big and small.

 In addition to increasing the thickness of the lens, Scott has also updated its Lens Lock system, which uses four locking pins that go through the lens to prevent it from popping out in a crash.
 Unfortunately, this system works a little too well, and lens swaps aren't easy.

 Read our review of the Scott Prospect goggles for more information.

-Leatt claims when you look through the Velocity 6.5's double-pane antifog lens, you have an unobstructed 170-degree field of view.
-The brand also says the injection moulded lenses are literally bulletproof, meeting the US Military Ballistic Impact Standard for impact, while the double lens keeps mist at bay.
+Leatt claims when you look through the Velocity 6.5's double-pane anti-fog lens, you have an unobstructed 170-degree field of view.
+The brand also says the injection-molded lenses are literally bulletproof, meeting the US Military Ballistic Impact Standard, while the double lens and anti-fog coating keeps condensation at bay.

 The lenses themselves are tear-off and roll-off ready, and the pop-in-pop-out lens swaps are painless, but make sure you have a clean goggle bag ready because there will be fingerprints.
 Leatt also includes a removable nose guard for added protection.